OfflineIMAP/offlineimap/docs/MANUAL.rst

 Quiet is designed for non-attended running in situations where normal status messages are not desired.
 It will output nothing except errors and serious warnings.
-Like Noninteractive.Basic, this user interface is not capable of reading a password from the keyboard; account passwords must be specified using one of the configuration file options.
+Like Basic, this user interface is not capable of reading a password from the keyboard; account passwords must be specified using one of the configuration file options.

 MachineUI
 ---------